 Note: This is a new service - make sure you read the instructions carefully and bear with us in the case of any teething problems.

-Using X11 graphics over a wide-area network can be very slow, and is not recommended or supported on JASMIN.
-NX helps by providing a graphical desktop within the JASMIN environment, instead of on the end-user’s local machine at the end of a wide-area network path from JASMIN.
+Using graphical applications over a wide-area network can be very slow, and is not recommended or supported on JASMIN.
+This new helps by providing a graphical desktop within the JASMIN environment, instead of on the end-user’s local machine at the end of a wide-area network path from JASMIN.
 A small client application available for you to install on your local machine enables you to connect to specific servers within JASMIN but send graphics output across the network in compressed form, resulting in much better performance.

-This provides an improved user experience compared to that offered by the alternative X2GO system previously offered on JASMIN, and is recommended over standard X11 graphics.
+The service provides an improved user experience compared to that offered by the alternative X2GO system previously offered on JASMIN, and is strongly recommended over standard X11 graphics.

 The following "special" login servers have the NX service available and can be used as described below: